cnegrelli/Arvato_identify_customers/README.md

 parameters and improve the model.

 I choosed the GradientBoostingClassifier model because gives the best metric in a reasonable time.
 We use the roc_auc as metric due to high imbalance in the data.
-After looking for the best parameters of the model I reached a roc_auc of !!!!!! for the train data.
+After looking for the best parameters of the model I reached a roc_auc of 0.779 for the train data.

 4. Kaggle Competition
 We make predictions on the campaign data as part of a Kaggle Competition.
+I submitted my results and obteined an score of:
+0.77698 and the 91th position.
+The best score is 0.81063.
+There is room for improvement.

 ## Blog Post